 By Fanny Revault

-The Irina Shark’s sculptures unfold in great virtuosity, offering a panel of remarkable emotions.
-Frozen in the middle of a movement, the sculptures are captured in the emotion of a cry, the singularity of a face, the gesture of a suspended moment … Putting her pointed gaze on our world, her work reflects her interiority which tries to understand and express the essence of things, to go “to the truth” … Interview with the young sculptor who delivers her passion for sculpture, her sources of inspiration, the technical tradition of her achievements until the final bronze.
+The sculptures of Irina Shark show great virtuosity, portraying a range of feelings inspired by reality and realised through her own interpretation.
+Appearing frozen in time, they capture the emotion behind an expression, the singularity of a face, an intense gesture caught in a suspended moment… Casting her sharp and curious gaze on our world, Irina’s work reflects her own inner world, a world which tries to understand and express the essence of things, to go towards ‘the truth’.
+Interview with the young sculptor who talks to us about her passion for sculpture, her sources of inspiration, the traditional technique of her work until the final bronze.

 What is your artistic training and what brought you to sculpture?